MArteLive European Contest

 The information sent in the application form (biography, project description…) and the communication for the events organisation must be in English.

-In no case will works/performances that have intolerant/offensive contents of religious, social, political, racial, sexual nature be accepted.
+In no case we will accept works/performances that have intolerant/offensive contents of religious, social, political, racial, sexual or gender nature.

 Each author is responsible for the work submitted and the dissemination of works protected by copyright.